 Cape Cod Beach Review: The Best Beaches on Falmouth’s Coast

-Falmouth is surrounded with beaches on three sides and with the waters of Buzzards Bay and Vineyard Sound.
-With its many outlets and bays, we boast of over sixty-eight miles of coast line and beaches.
+Falmouth has beaches on three sides.
+We have beaches on Buzzards Bay and Vineyard Sound, not to mention the fresh water beach of Grew’s Pond.
+With Falmouth’s many outlets and bays, we boast of over sixty-eight miles of coast line and beaches.
 We have more beaches than any other town on Cape Cod.
 Falmouth residents also like to brag about having the warmest water and the most public beaches on Cape Cod.
 Temperatures average 70 degrees in the summer and beach goers can enjoy the beaches through late autumn.
 Many of us believe that October is by far the most lovely month of the year.

-When you arrive at our B&B you will see our welcoming baskets of brightly colored beach towels on the porch we invite you to take with them to the beach.
+When you arrive at our B&B you will see our welcoming baskets of beach towels on the porch.
+We invite you to take them with you to the beach.

 The Falmouth Beach Committee manages ten beaches.
 They are listed below in alphabetical order.